u123dev/custom_modules/hr_hospital/README.md

 ### 5. 💾 Domains and Demo Data
 * The module includes a comprehensive set of **Demo Data**:

-  - 15 patients,
+  - 12+ patients
-  - 8 doctors,
+  - 15+ doctors
-  - 12 hierarchical diseases,
+  - 15+ hierarchical diseases
-  - 25 visits,
+  - 25+ visits
-  - 20 diagnoses
+  - 30+ diagnoses

 for immediate functional testing.